CURRENT MOTORCYCLE & TRIKE LICENSING LAWS IN A NUTSHELL

 I hope this article clears up some of the confusion on this subject.

-If you are a disabled person who had been worrying about your freedom to ride a trike, you should remember that it was the NABD who made this exemption possible and if you are not an NABD member, maybe you should be?
+If you are a disabled person who had been worrying about your freedom to ride a trike or motorcycle/sidecar outfit, you should remember that it was the NABD who made this exemption possible and if you are not an NABD member, perhaps you should be?

 If you would like an NABD information pack, contact the NABD office on 0844 415 4849 or via email@example.com or you can join on-line via www.nabd.org.uk